aiauf/Solution/optimization_community_agent.md

 - Do not omit the Change Log — it is required for traceability.
 - The rewritten prompt must be fully self-contained: a new user with no prior context must be able to deploy it without modification.
 </details>

+**User Guide**
+- Copy and paste the orignal prompt in the chatbot of LLMs.
+- upload the command prompt onto the chatbot of LLMs.
+- let LLMs, based on the prompt as attached, to rewrite the orignal prompt.